Rex Trail Management Program

 On May 12, 2008, the Division issued a management decision for the Eastern Rex Trail both restricting the use of highway vehicles between 1500 lbs and 10,000 lbs (previously authorized under Generally Allowed Uses, 11 AAC 96.020) and implementing a decision to not issue permits for off-road vehicles (including both tracked and wheeled vehicles) over 1500 lbs between the dates of April 15 and October 31 annually.
 ORV's 1500 lbs and under were still allowed, provided the conditions in 11 AAC 96.020 were met.

 On August 25, 2009, this decision was amended, allowing for issuance of permits to rubber tracked vehicles from 1500 lbs up to and including Nodwell RN110 or similar sized vehicles during the fall 2009 hunting season (August 25, 2009 Amendment).
-This amendment was extended in 2010 (July 30, 2010 Amendment Extension) 2011, (August 1, 2011 Amendment Extension), and 2012 (August 8, 2012 Amendment Extension).
+This amendment has been extended several times, including most recently for the fall 2012 hunting season.
 This amendment was designed to allow the Department to monitor impacts of this additional use.
 To further this goal, the Department established 10 monitoring sites and began to evaluate each site for trail condition, rutting occurrence and depth, and braiding.
 Measurements were collected both before and after the fall moose season; analysis of this data is ongoing.
-Additional data was collected for the fall 2010 and 2011 seasons, and will again be collected in 2012.
+Additional data was collected for the fall 2010 through 2012 seasons, and will again be collected in 2013.
 In addition to the amended decision, permitting, and new monitoring actions, the Department established a ground temperature monitoring station in the fall of 2008 to help establish dates of freeze-up and thawing at both 20 and 30 cm.

-- The applicant must describe and provide a picture of their vehicle, report the number of persons in their party, and a general location as to where the vehicle will be used (Parks Highway to Totatlanika River, Parks Hwy to Tatlanika River, Parks Hwy to Wood River, Parks Hwy to beyond the Wood River: please note that a photo must be submitted even if you received a permit in 2009, 2010, or 2011;
+- The applicant must describe and provide a picture of their vehicle, report the number of persons in their party, and a general location as to where the vehicle will be used (Parks Highway to Totatlanika River, Parks Hwy to Tatlanika River, Parks Hwy to Wood River, Parks Hwy to beyond the Wood River: please note that a photo must be submitted even if you previously received a permit;

 - Permit is valid for rubber tracked vehicles over 1500 lbs up to and including Nodwell RN110 sized vehicles.
 This would include Nodwells, Weasels, SUSV's such as the Hagglund BV206, or similar, may be articulated, and must utilize rubber type tracks (steel grouser bars and/or cleats are permitted);